goofy2k/ESPIDF-Code-Conversion/README.md

 └── README.md                  This is the file you are currently reading
 ```

-Note: the CMakeLists.txt files contain hello_world as the project name.
-Test if this compiles well, despite the fact that all files are in hello_world_c.
+Note: the CMakeLists.txt files contain "hello_world", being the original project name.
+There is NO relation with the name of the project folder (hello_world_c).
+THe project compiles and flashes well.

 The contents of the folder is copied into a new folder for the C++ code: